jotiheranbnach/system76-led-control/README.md

 # system76-led-control
-This is a simple Node.js script for controlling the keyboard LED lights on the System76 laptops.
+A simple Node.js script for controlling the keyboard LED lights on the System76 laptops.

 ## Supported Laptops
 - **(tested)** Oryx Pro 16" & Oryx Pro 17"